YasinAtLinux/Termux-Debian-Login/README.md

 ## Step 5 : Source .bashrc

-Now Source your .bashrc file.
+Now Source your .bashrc file in your Termux Environment.

 ```
 source ~/.bashrc